SwedbankPay/developer.swedbankpay.com/resources/development-guidelines/index.md

 ## Copyright

-The copyright for code written in PayEx’ open source projects is shared between PayEx and the individual authors of the source code.
+The copyright for code written in PayEx’ open source projects is shared between Swedbank Pay and the individual authors of the source code.
 This should be stated in the above mentioned LICENSE file as well as in each individual source code file and other metadata (such as .NET assembly information, etc.):

-`Copyright © PayEx and Project Contributors`
+`Copyright © Swedbank Pay and Project Contributors`

 ## How to Contribute